-Watto Training offers online booking, or alternatively, you can call us on 1300 UPSKILL to book.
-If you would like to book in our regularly scheduled courses (Q-Ride or 4WD courses), head to our calendar and book through there.
+Watto Training offers online booking, or alternatively, you can call us on 0453 840 006 to book.
+If you would like to book in our regularly scheduled courses head to our calendar and book through there.
 Our other courses are scheduled on-demand only.
 Fill out your details on the book a course page and we will contact you to confirm dates.

 The following payment options are available: